Devaditya72/Resume-Extractor-in-Python/README.md

 To get both you'll to install the Python NLTK module.

-The script is written in Python 2.7..6
+The script is written in Python 3.7.6

-##License
-The script is licensed under the General Public License (GPL), for more details do check out the [LICENSE.md](LICENSE.md).